A DAY & NIGHT OF FOOD & ADVENTURE IN IBIZA WITH RENOIR GUIDES TOUR 2

 Pou des Lleó, 07850 Santa Eulália des Riu +34 971 335 274 www.poudeslleo.com

-This Chiringuito belongs to the Hostal Pou des Lleó which is 500 yards up the road, which is one of the most typical Ibicencan restaurants in the north of the island.
+This Chiringuito belongs to the Hostal Pou des Lleó, 500 yards up the road.
+It is one of the most typical Ibicencan restaurants in the north of the Island.

-It has a peaceful terrace with simple décor where lunch and dinner is served.
+It has a peaceful terrace with simple décor for lunch and dinner.

-The rooms are basic but clean and there is a swimming pool outside.
+The rooms are basic but clean, and a swimming pool is outside.

-Once refilled we headed back down to the south of the Island with the relaxing music playing in the car.
+Once refilled, we returned to the south of the Island, where relaxing music played in the car.

-Pankaj decided, this was a good time for a little nap!
+Pankaj decided this was a good time to take a little nap!

 After about a 40-minute journey, we pulled up to the stunning Ses Salinas salt flats for some rice at